Skip to Content

 Gorgeous view of Juhamnu Pavilion with Eosumun Gate

-We learned the small gate leading up to the pavilion is the Eosumun Gate.
+We learned the library was essential for King Jeongjo because he felt tremendous pressure in power and used the space to strengthen his mind.
+The small gate leading up to the pavilion is known as the Eosumun Gate.
 The name was a reminder to the king that a fish can not live out of water and he must always respect the people.

 Photography Tip: Juhamnu Pavilion is an extremely popular photo spot to see the beautiful fall foliage.